scnslabutsa/myhthelperEduContent/_episodes/F.md

 **Flow Cytometry**
 A laboratory test done on tumor tissue to measure the growth rate of the cancer cells and to check if the cells have too much DNA.

-**Fluorescence In Situ Hybridization (FISH)**
-A laboratory test done on breast tumor tissue to find out the number of copies of the HER2/neu gene contained in the cancer cells.

 **Frozen Section**
 Process where a portion of tissue from a surgical biopsy is frozen so a thin slice can be studied to check for cancer.
 Frozen section results are only preliminary and always need to be confirmed by other methods.